 Now what most people reading this and your doctors, immunologists and rheumatologists will tell you is the your body is “attacking” itself.
 THIS IS A MISNOMER!
 This misnomer is the cause of more chronic suffering than anything else I have witnessed in my career.
 The appropriate way to say this is that the immune system is PROTECTING itself.
 Thank goodness your immune system is protecting you!

 If you can wrap your head around the idea that immune stimulation and inflammation (autoimmunity) are ways that the body protects itself, then you stand a good chance of being able to address your health in a natural way that lasts.
+The two main things the immune system is responsible for is fighting infections and eliminating unhealthy or dead cells.
+Both are huge problems in autoimmune conditions like Sjogren’s Syndrome.

 What if You Don’t Address the Root Causes of Sjogren’s?

 Its important to know that chronic conditions and autoimmune conditions such as Sjogren’s syndrome are not usually self-limiting.
 This means that if you take no action, it won’t resolve itself.
+This is not the body failing.

 Even worse, if it continues to progress, you are likely to acquire a few more autoimmune conditions as you age.
 It has been well documented that once your immune system develops one single autoimmune process, it is likely to develop more as the years pass.
 So instead of just dry eyes and a cotton mouth, you may develop thyroid disorders, digestive disorders or skin disorders.
 It is not a question of “if” you need to address your autoimmune condition holistically, but rather “when” are you going to start.